 "Indeed," Loki said softly, a soft voice that carried an undertone of pure fury.
 "While I am sure that Harry would not appreciate the details being aired to all and sundry, rest assured that my brother's rage is more than justified."
 A glint appeared in his eye.
 "And it is a rage I share."
 He sighed.
 "Of course, I am better at compartmentalising such things than my brother.
 In retrospect, I probably should not have informed him about it until I got him somewhere quieter and more secluded.
 Such as the Moon."

-As he turned to go, Hermione, who had previously looked righteously enraged on Harry's behalf, now looked like she had had an idea.
+As he turned to go, Hermione, who had previously looked righteously enraged on Harry's behalf, now looked like she'd had a thought.
 "Wait!
-Mr Loki, I've got an idea."
+Uh, your majesty, Loki, I've got an idea."
 She turned to Harry.
 "You said that the Dursleys care about their reputation as a normal, well off and well to do family?"

 Harry nodded.
 He had indeed told her that during an explanation of the hovering pudding fiasco, part of one of Dobby's many attempts to save him by keeping him away from Hogwarts the previous year.

 She turned to Loki.
 "And Thor is one of the Avengers, right?"

 Loki nodded, then began to grin as he caught on.